TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 21/Numbers 21.21.md

 ---

-And Israel sent messengers unto Sihon king of the Amorites, saying,
+Israel sent messengers to Sihon king of the Amorites, saying,